 Step 3 – Submit Supplemental Materials

-Applicants must mail items A–E directly to the College of Nursing Graduate Program Office or send via email to firstname.lastname@example.org.
+Applicants must send items A–E listed below directly to the College of Nursing Graduate Program Office via email to firstname.lastname@example.org.
 Send all items as attachments in a single email.

 A) Resume listing professional association memberships, certifications and continuing education activities

 B) RN license* (copy from credentialing website is accepted)

 C) A 250-word essay describing what you have done to prepare for graduate study, why you are applying to this program and what your post-DNP career goals are